wjkristiansen/InCommand/readme.md

 ---

-## Non-Keyed Options
+## Parameter Options

-Non-Keyed options contain only a value string.
-Typically, non-keyed arguments do not start with '--' or '-', as these give the appearance of keyed options.
+Parameter options contain only a value.
+Typically, parameter arguments do not start with '--' or '-', as these give the appearance of variable or switch options.

-Any option argument that doesn't match a keyed option is assumed to be a non-keyed option.
-An error occurs if there are not enough non-keyed options declared to contain matching arguments on the command line.
+Any option argument that doesn't begin with '--' or '-' is assumed to be a parameter value.
+Values are assigned to parameters in the order they are declared.
+An error is produced if there are more parameters in the argument list than declared parameters.

 Example: